Razielhell/Meta-Generation/README.md

 <h1 align="center"> Hero Cross Reality Application - Hierarchy Structure </h1>

-This section describes the hierarchy of the game objects in the Unity project and their prerequisites.
+<h4 align="center">This section describes the hierarchy of the game objects in the Unity project and their prerequisites.</h4>

 ## Description